altayaydemir/altay-dot-wtf/data/books/subliminal.md

 The lesson is to be humble, because our memories could be misplaced, and grateful both for the memories we can retain and the ability to not retain all of them.

+### Chapter 4: The Importance of Being Social

+Social and emotional connections are beyond words, and can be understood through unconscious thought.

+We value and amire kind, helpful behaviors.
+So being nice is it's own reward.
+It's also attracting other emotional beings.

+Our tendency for social acceptance based on kindness starts to develop at early ages (~6 months).
+Babies that watch animations of "shapes with eyes" being rude (square brick tries to climb, triangle helps, circle pushes it down) or being neutral (circle is just a bystander) tend to reject playing with shapes that aren't helpful.

+Another experiment made in 1950's in University of Minnesota.
+They gathered 2 x 30 female students.
+To the first group, they say there will be electroshocks it will hurt.
+To the second group, they said the electroshocks will just tickle.
+The group that expects painful experience waited in groups (66% - 33% in comparison) even though they had enough waiting rooms for every individual.
+So we seek help and unification with others when we are anxious.

+#### Social pain is also physical

+Tylenol (painkiller) experiment.
+People who took 2-tablets per day shown less affection from social problems compared to the people that took placebos.
+Lack of social connection constitutes a major risk factor for health.

+#### Social intelligence and the "Theory of Mind"

+Social intelligence is a result of our evolution.
+IT has been crucial to our survival.
+Human kind's ability to band together and organize preceded all the other creatures.

+Social intelligence is not only corralated to IQ.
+It's influenced more by your desire and ability to understand what other people think and feel.
+It's called "Theory of Mind."

+Most of our understanding in ToM comes from unconscious mind.
+There are levels of ToM.

+1. What I think
+2. What I think about what you think
+3. What I think about what you think about what I think
+4. What I think about what you think about what I think about what you think
+5. ...

+Politicians and businessman are usually successful to think in 4th order.

+#### Chain letters

+It takes five steps to find two connected people by forwarding through connections.
+Same experiment done with both letters and email.

+#### Mammals and social intelligence

+Although we developed this complex brain and ToM (other mammals can do max 2nd order), there is also a big range of common behavior.
+Those behaviors are mostly on the unconscious side, and influenced by hormones.

+**Male Mammals** -> reproductive success determined by competing with other males to mate with as many females as possible.

+**Female Mammals** -> reproductive strategy is investing in production of relatively few offspring, and take care of them as they grow.

+Oxytocin: love, trust.
+Vasopressin: commitment.
+Two hormones playing a key role in social interactions.

+#### Social neuroscience

+To investigate the effects of social connections, we have a new field called social neuroscience.
+Invention of fMRI contributed to many studies and made it clear that here's no way to understand human mind by focusing on rational or emotional extreme.

+- _Cognitive psychology:_ mostly focuses on rational end.
+- _Social psychology:_ mostly focused on emotional end.
+- Two + neuroscience => social neuroscience.

+In the context of neuroscience, our brain consists of three main parts.

+1. Reptilian Brain: basic survival - fight or flight.
+2. Limbic System (Old Mammal Brain): unconscious social perception and reflective reptilian emotions.
+3. Neocortex (New Mammal Brain): homo sapiens!
+Evolved 200.000 years ago, effective around 50.000 years.
+Positioned on the frontal lobe, it's what makes us human.
+Conscious thought, planning and orchestrating in accordance of our goals happen here.

 ---

 🥸 _MORE IN NOTEBOOK.
 TRANSITION ONGOING_ 🥸